5 Mistakes When Writing Swedish Leases

 4. Confusing commercial and private lease

 Just because your are renting out your home to a company does not make your rental a commercial one.
 The property needs to be zoned as a commercial property in order to be considered for a commercial lease.
 The laws are vastly different for the two categories.
-We had a case in Bromma where the landlord was hellbent on writing a rental contract according to the law for commercial lease.
-As we are registered agents, we were not able to write a contract for this client since we knew the lease would not be legally binding, if it had been tried.
-Anyone unfamiliar with the differences may lead you astray and the result will be a contract that is not legitimate.
+We had a case in Bromma where the landlord was set on writing a rental lease according to the law for commercial lease.
+As we are registered letting agents, we were not able to write a rental ease for this client since we knew the lease would not be legally binding, if it had been tried in a court of law.
+Anyone unfamiliar with the differences may lead you astray and the result will be a lease that is not legally binding or leave you legally liable.
 Therefore, having a registered agent who knows what they are doing on your side, is critical.

 5. Using free or cheap templates

-These have always put tenants and landlords in peril.
-It was not too bad before the new laws came into effect in 2013 as most would be, despite being bare boned, accurate in the content.
+Free templates on the internet in theory sound great.
+When we did a stick test of those floating around, we did not see one that was 100% compliant with the new rental law of 2013 nor one that protected the landlord enough.
 As of 2013, few templates are correct due to the new complexities of the rental law and you will need to have knowledge of how the law applies the situation you are in, to choose the right template.